ULHPC/documents/newsletters/2015/issue-01/src/_RESIF.md

 \includegraphics[scale=0.35]{images/RESIFv6.png}

 As you can see, after a short installation step, RESIF allows the creation of a new software stack and the addition of software to it in a few readable commands.
-The swsets.yaml file alone describes the software you want to have and make it easier to replicate an installation if you want to reproduce the same environmenet than before.
+The swsets.yaml file alone describes the software you want to have and make it easier to replicate an installation if you want to reproduce a given environment.

 Along with the RESIF release, a new naming scheme for the software modules is making its debut to improve the organisation of the software, give more information about them and make better use of the search features of the platform.